Our History

 1950s-1976

 By the late 1950s and early 1960s Dr. Peters was seeing an increasing number of survivors of rape and childhood sexual abuse in his private practice.
 Through this work, he began to understand the profound impact that these traumatic experiences often had.
 In line with his personal interest in this area of practice, starting in 1968, the Center also began serving survivors of rape and childhood sexual abuse and in 1970 was renamed the Center for Rape Concern, a name that reflected its focus on serving both survivors of sexual abuse and offenders.
-In 1973, the Center embarked on a three-year comprehensive study of victims of rape and sexual assault, called the Philadelphia Assault Victims Study, which was also funded by NIMH.
+In 1973, the Center embarked on a groundbreaking three-year comprehensive study of victims of rape and sexual assault, called the Philadelphia Assault Victims Study, which was also funded by NIMH.

 Unfortunately, in 1976, Dr. Peters became ill and shortly thereafter, passed away.
 That same year, the City of Philadelphia announced that Philadelphia General Hospital, the organization's home (which had been in existence in one form or another for over 200 years) would be closing.
 The organization was at a crisis point: staff had to determine how they would carry on without their founder and leader and also needed to find a new home for the organization.
 Although one or more large institutions were interested in potentially absorbing the Center, a few staff members, led by Dr. Linda M. Williams, made a decision to incorporate as a separate non-profit organization in order to independently continue the work of Dr. Peters and his colleagues.